dholbach/enhancements/keps/sig-cluster-lifecycle/addons/20191013-install-addons-via-kubeadm.md

 **Note:** Generally we also wait at least 2 releases between beta and GA/stable, since there's no opportunity for user feedback, or even bug reports, in back-to-back releases. -->

 The current user-experience for installing the three current "core" addons with kubeadm, either by default or with user specification becomes equivalent or improved in safety and U/X when kubeadm uses the `AddonInstallerConfiguration`.

+Docs, release cadence and lifecycle of core addons is agreed on by all groups.

 ##### Removing a deprecated flag